ngoworldcommunity/NGOWorld/README.md

 </br>

-# Contributing to NGOWorld 🔐
+# Contributing to NgoWorld 🔐

 Remember, Good PR makes you a Good contributor !

-We at NGOWorld work hard to maintain the structure, and [use conventional Pull](https://github.com/MilanCommunity/Milan/blob/main/CONTRIBUTING.md#pull-request-title-format-) request titles and commits.
+We at NgoWorld work hard to maintain the structure, and [use conventional Pull](https://github.com/MilanCommunity/Milan/blob/main/CONTRIBUTING.md#pull-request-title-format-) request titles and commits.
 Without a proper template for the PR, not following the guidelines and spam might get the pull request closed, or banned.

 ## 1️.
 Setting up the project locally